 Consider that connecting with millennial employees frequently resonates with their cadence for information and their digital world.
-Millennials are accustomed to instant access to » Continue Reading.
+Millennials are accustomed to instant access to information » Continue Reading.

 Move over, baby boomers.
 You too, Gen Xers.
 In 2015, millennials became the largest segment of the American workforce, with more than one in three workers being from this generation.
 Figuring out how to train a multigenerational sales team presents unique challenges for sales leaders, but understanding the difference between generational learning styles will help you be more effective.